EnumeratedDev/bpm/README.md

 ```
 make
 ```
-- Run the following command to install stormfetch into your system.
+- Run the following command to install BPM into your system.
 You may also append a DESTDIR variable at the end of this line if you wish to install in a different location
 ```
 make install PREFIX=/usr SYSCONFDIR=/etc
 ```